freyaalminde/perl-core/README.md

 ## Roadmap

-Support for iOS, watchOS, and tvOS is planned and will be added when a working cross-compilation method for Perl is found.

-Additionally, the ability to create multiple interpreters may be added, and `PerlInterpreter.shared` removed.
+The ability to create multiple interpreters may be added, and `PerlInterpreter.shared` removed.
+This requires building Perl with `-Dusemultiplicity`.

 Unsafe flags should be removed so the package can be depended on by version tag.

+To better support the App Store guidelines, all modules should ideally be embedded in the binary.

+A full build script for building Perl for every platform should be added.

+_TODO: Make it clear which versions of Perl is included._

 ## Acknowledgements

 Based on [Dan Kogai’s blog post about Perl in Swift](https://qiita.com/dankogai/items/d63dfda25088165deed5).

+Uses [`perl-cross` by Alex Suykov](https://github.com/arsv/perl-cross) for cross-compiling Perl.